nickveenhof/mautic-core-composer-scaffold/README.md

 ## Specifications

-Reference section for the configuration directives for the "drupal-scaffold" section of the "extra" section of a `composer.json` file appear below.
+Reference section for the configuration directives for the "mautic-scaffold" section of the "extra" section of a `composer.json` file appear below.

 ### allowed-packages